ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 The first step when receiving an HTTP request to the application is the `ParametersController` as shown below.
 This controller will catch all requests on the 'parameters' endpoint.
 Using annotations, you can:
-- make a check for the type of incoming request and divide the traffic accordingly.
+- Make a check for the type of incoming request and divide the traffic accordingly.
 This is similar to the way annotations work in the Spring Framework (eg. `@PostMapping`).
 - Customise which HTTP code you want to return on successful calls, as I did with the `createParameters` method.
-- use the `@Res()` from `express` to send a completely customised response, however I did not use that here.
+- Use the `@Res()` from `express` to send a completely customised response, however I did not use that here.
 - Execute Guards before being able to activate the method

 Let's focus on the `Post()` method.